Understanding your health

 Degenerative Causes (most common):

-• Natural aging: Tendon quality decreases after age 45.
-Reduced blood supply slows down the body's ability to repair itself.
+• Natural aging: Tendon quality declines after age 45.
+Reduced blood supply slows down the body’s ability to repair itself.

-• Repetitive movements: Work or sports activities involving repeated overhead motions (painting, tennis, swimming).
+• Repetitive movements: Work or sports activities involving repeated overhead movements (painting, tennis, swimming).

-• Tendon compression: The space under the acromion (part of the shoulder blade) narrows with age, causing constant friction on the tendon.
+• Tendon compression: The space beneath the acromion (part of the shoulder blade) narrows with age, causing constant friction on the tendon.

-• Decreased muscle strength: Gradual weakening increases the load on the tendons.
+• Decreased muscle strength: Progressive weakening increases the strain on the tendons.

 Traumatic causes (less common):